Jeff Ferguson (ice hockey)

-Jeff Ferguson (born July 23, 1969) is a Canadian former professional ice hockey and roller hockey goaltender.
+Jeff Ferguson (born July 23, 1969) is a Canadian former professional ice hockey and inline hockey goaltender.

 Early life

 Ferguson was born in Calgary, Alberta.
 He played major junior hockey in the Western Hockey League with the Calgary Wranglers, Lethbridge Hurricanes, and Spokane Chiefs.

 Career

 Ferguson began his professional career during the 1994–1995 season in the Sunshine Hockey League with the Fresno Falcons.
 He went on the play six seasons with the Falcons before retiring following the 1999–2000 season.

 In 1996, Ferguson set a Roller Hockey International (RHI) record when he posted a goals against average of 4.87 over 16 games played with the Los Angeles Blades.